NVIDIA/warp/README.md

 ## Compilation Model

-OgLang uses a Python->C++/CUDA compilation model that generates kernel code from Python function definitions.
+Warp uses a Python->C++/CUDA compilation model that generates kernel code from Python function definitions.
 All kernels belonging to a Python module are runtime compiled into dynamic libraries (.dll/.so) and cached between application restarts.

 Note that compilation is triggered on the first kernel launch for that module.
-Any kernels registered in the module with `@og.kernel` will be included in the shared library.
+Any kernels registered in the module with `@wp.kernel` will be included in the shared library.

 ## Language Details